FiratDede/FiratDede/README.md

 - 🔭 I’m currently a computer engineering student
 - 🌱 I’m currently learning ...
 Backend Development.
 - 👯 I’m looking to collaborate on ...
-Any area which is related to software
+Any software project ideas
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...from dede.firat.dede@gmail.com
 - 😄 Pronouns: ...
 He/him  </br>